-Handling a death in the workplace is a sensitive matter and an emotional challenge for everyone, especially amid the uncertainty brought on by COVID-19.
+Handling a death in the workplace is a sensitive matter and an emotional challenge for everyone.
 While business must go on, it’s important to try and be thoughtful in the process.
-Care for the mental health of your employees and give the event the recognition it deserves.
+Support the mental health of your employees and give the event the recognition it deserves.

 Here, we’re providing several actions you can take to help employees grieve, and also keep the necessary gears turning.

 It’s better for your employees to hear about a death in the workplace from a manager or leadership instead of through informal channels.
 First ensure the family has been informed, then let your employees know in a way that makes the most sense for your company.

 If your employee was a member of a smaller team, it might be best to inform each of their teammates personally and then email the rest of the office.
 Let people know you will follow up with more information as it becomes available, such as details around a funeral or memorial.

 Check out this video on how to provide compassionate support.

 Unfortunately, day-to-day operations must go on even if an employee has passed away.
 Do your best to communicate with the deceased employee’s team members to determine what must immediately be covered in their absence.
 Contact regular clients if necessary to inform them of the situation and let them know who will be their point of contact.

 Grieving is a process that will look different for every person.
 While you may be familiar with the stages of grief, it’s important to understand that not everyone’s grieving will align with these stages.
 David Kessler, the world’s foremost expert on grief, explained it well, saying that the stages reflect “responses to loss that many people have, but there is not a typical response to loss as there is no typical loss.”

 According to American Psychologist, severe reactions of grief affect approximately 10-15% of people.
 People grieve differently, and in a variety of ways, from withdrawal to poor sleeping.
 Let your employees take time off to process, and give them the space to grieve in a way that fits their needs.